rust-lang/rust-wiki-backup/Bikeshed-Numeric-Traits.md

 `abs_min` and `abs_max` are from IEEE754-2008 and can be useful when sorting, an example could be that we calculate eigenvalues, and since we want to show only the most influential ones, we sort them by magnitude.

 There is some risk for overflow, and it isn't obvious how it should be handled, but I propose we follow current semantics and overflow instead of saturate.
 I would love to add another trait at a later date with saturating arithmetic, which is awesomely useful, but I think most people could be even more surprised by some operations saturating and some overflowing.

+From a performance perspective, the result could just as well be unsigned, like the corresponding hardware instructions in SSSE3 for example.
+Since that is bitwise equivalent to overflowing, it makes no difference.

 ### Signed ###